By Diana Colby

 Despite the prominence of Islam in Kurdistan, today there are still thousands of Christians there who trace their descent through many centuries of church history, a fact of which they are proud.
 They include Chaldean Catholics, Assyrian Orthodox (known as “Nestorians” until the late 19th century), Syrian Orthodox, and Armenian.
 They comprise less than 10% of the population.
 Like the Jews who formerly lived in the area, they speak Syriac (neo-Aramaic) as their mother tongue.
 Most also speak Kurdish and/or Arabic.
 In most cases they do not refer to themselves as ethnically Kurdish, except perhaps if talking to an outsider who does not understand the complexities of local ethnic identities, or for political purposes.
 Nevertheless, the term “Kurdish Christians,” when it is occasionally used, most often refers to people from these groups.

 Like the Kurds among whom they live, these historically Christian groups have suffered from political violence.
-The 20th century was particularly bloody for them as well.
-The Armenian genocide around the time of WWI is the most famous, but in addition there have been many other incidents of violence and massacres.
 In the late 19th century Christians began to migrate to the West.
 This, combined with violence, political marginalization and a lower birth rate than the surrounding Muslim population, have resulted in a great decline in their numbers.

 There is another, growing category of Kurdish Christians, however.
 Kurds from a Muslim background are turning to Christ in numbers greater than in recent decades and perhaps even since their ancestors turned to Islam centuries ago.
 They are joining or starting evangelical fellowships with others from similar backgrounds.
 These fellowships resemble New Testament church to a greater degree than they resemble the historically Christian churches in Kurdistan.
 Most of them face persecution from their families and governments, especially when their faith first comes to light, but this has not stopped them from meeting together and growing and encouraging each other in their faith.

 These believers have come to Christ through various means.
 Many report having had a dream about Jesus or having read the Bible in secret before seeking out a believer who could explain the faith more fully to them.
-Others have responded to the witness of Western missionaries or development workers.
+Others have responded to the witness of Christians.
 Still others have begun to follow Christ while living in a Western country, or moved to the West to escape persecution after coming to faith.